 Taxation on Damages

 The jury’s decision may also affect a person’s tax liability.
-Taxation on settlement amounts is somewhat complicated.
-Certain types of awards, such as lost wages or reimbursed medical expenses are subject to taxation, but other awards such as non-economic damages are not.
+Generally speaking, personal injury settlements and verdicts are not taxed.
+That said, components of the award could be taxed, such as for lost wages.
+Money awarded for non-economic damages are not taxable.
 A settlement does not always specify how much of the award was for a certain thing, so a person will need to keep independent track of their expenses.
-An experienced attorney such as the Scottsdale Estate Planning Attorney locals have been trusting for years may be needed to ensure the correct amounts are reported for taxation or the payer could face a penalty.
+An experienced attorney can explain how you can best proceed.

 While it is possible for a jury to award much more than a settlement offer, it is also possible for them to award less or none.
 Whether you should take a claim to court or accept a settlement offer is an important legal decision and part of the greater legal strategy for your case to discuss with an attorney.
 If you have been injured or have questions about a personal injury lawsuit, it is important to speak with an attorney and get legal representation as soon as possible.